-On July 1, 2019, Commerce published a notice of opportunity to request an administrative review of the Order for the 2018-2010 review period.
-In July 2019, Commerce received timely requests to conduct an administrative review of entries of CORE produced and/or exported by Taiwanese firms from YP/Synn, Prosperity, and the petitioners; as well requests for review of entries of CORE from Vietnam which may be suspended under the case number relevant to the instant review pursuant to Commerce's prior anticircumvention inquiry regarding exports of CORE from Vietnam produced from Taiwanese substrate from Vietnamese producer/exporters Hoa Sen Group (HSG) and Ton Dong A Corporation (TDA), as well as several U.S. importers of CORE from Vietnam.
-On September 9, 2019, we published a notice initiating an AD administrative review of CORE from Taiwan with respect to Taiwanese producer/exporters Prosperity, YP/Synn, and Sheng Yu Steel Co., Ltd. (SYSCO); as well as entries of CORE from
+On July 1, 2020, Commerce published a notice of opportunity to request an administrative review of the Order for the 2019-2020 review period.
+In July 2020, Commerce received timely requests to conduct an administrative review of entries of CORE from Taiwan produced and/or exported from YP/Synn, which Commerce was still treating as a collapsed entity at the time of the review's initiation; Prosperity; Great Grandeul Steel Co., Ltd. (GGS), Great Fortune Steel Co., Ltd. (GFS), and Great Grandeul Steel Company Limited (a.k.a.
+Great Grandeul Steel Company Limited Somoa and Great Grandeul Steel Company Limited (Somoa)) (GGS Somoa) (collectively, GGS Companies), and the petitioners.
+On September 3, 2020, we published a notice initiating an AD administrative review of CORE from Taiwan with respect to Prosperity, YP/Synn, Sheng Yu Steel Co., Ltd. (SYSCO), GGS, GFS, and GGS Somoa.